openstack-archive/python-tatuclient/doc/source/user/bindings.rst

 Authentication
 ==============

-Designate supports either Keystone authentication, or no authentication at all.
+Tatu supports either Keystone authentication, or no authentication at all.

 Keystone Authentication
 -----------------------